 In order for a student-athlete to participate in a scheduled athletic event or extracurricular activity, this includes practice or games; she must be at school the following day or the preceding day if the event falls on a non-school day.
-If the event is on a school day she must be at a minimum of 5 classes for a 7 period scheduled day (Mon, Tues and Fri) or attend 4 classes for a 6 period scheduled day, a minimum of 2 classes for a 3 period scheduled day (Wed) and a minimum of 3 classes for a 4 period scheduled day (Thurs.).
+Meet day attendance sheets will need to be signed by ALL teachers the day of a meet, or if the meet is on a non-school day, the preceding school day attendance is required.